elias7alistair/Book-Summary-ai/README.md

 ![image](https://github.com/user-attachments/assets/b3a841f3-0553-4254-9a15-1a96ff5d741c)

 This is a Next.js project that integrates with the OpenAI SDK and the Pica OS SDK to provide advanced AI capabilities.
-In this project, the OpenAI SDK is used to interact with OpenAI's API, and the Pica OS SDK allows integration with the Pica OS platform.
+In this project, the OpenAI SDK is used to interact with OpenAI's API, and the Pica OS SDK allows integration with the Pica OS to send emails with the help of prompts.

 ## Prerequisites